 Mitigation Efforts to Address Climate Change.
 The most significant dry season water level reductions occur in Babcock Webb.
-There are several corrugated metal pipe (CMP) risers and two gated weirs in Babcock Webb that are not actively managed, and changes to those structures could be implemented to adopt different control elevations during the wet and dry seasons.
+There are several corrugated metal risers and two gated weirs in Babcock Webb that are not actively managed, and changes to those structures could be implemented to adopt different control elevations during the wet and dry seasons.
 In order to mitigate climate change impacts, it is recommended that the structures remain in open or partially open positions during the wet season and gate elevations be raised at the end of the wet season to hold water on the landscape for the coming dry season.
-Additionally, there is potential to retrofit leaking riser structures with metal lift gates that can be installed on the upstream side of existing CMP risers (Halliday Products, Orlando, FL).
-Suggested specifications for these modifications are further explored in the recommendations section of the final report.
-Structures SR-2, SP-4, SP-5, SP-6, SP-7, SP-9, SP-9, and SP-10 are candidates for this type of operation.
+Additionally, there is potential to fix leaking riser structures by changing the shape of the 2x4 flashboards so that flashboards interlock (see diagram below).
+Steel and vertical plates are also recommended, when feasible, to be used in place of flashboards to result in less leakage.
+Structures SR-2, SP-4, SP-5, SP-6, SP-7, SP-9, SP-9, and SP-10 are not actively managed and are candidates for this type of operation.
 The location of these structures is shown in Figure 10 below.